top of page

 Chair

-A partner in Commercial Litigation at Farrell Fritz, Patrick T. Collins joined Mercy Haven’s Board of Directors because he was touched by the mission and wanted to be a part of an organization with a clear purpose of changing the lives of those in need.
-A memorable experience that Pat shares is of the 2007 Fall Cocktail Party fundraiser where three young women shared their dreams and future goals, and how Mercy Haven has provided safe, clean and stable environments for their families.
-The follow up article in The Window, Mercy Haven’s newsletter featured pictures of the speaker beaming with pride.
+A partner in Commercial Litigation at Farrell Fritz, Patrick T. Collins, joined Mercy Haven’s Board of Directors because he was touched by the mission and wanted to be a part of an organization with a clear purpose of changing the lives of those in need.
+A memorable experience Pat shares is of the 2007 Fall Cocktail Party fundraiser, where three young women shared their dreams and future goals and how Mercy Haven has provided safe, clean, and stable environments for their families.
+The follow-up article in The Window, Mercy Haven’s newsletter, featured pictures of the speaker beaming with pride.
 “It was a very touching moment,” says Pat.
-“It is important to be a part of something larger and I like that my work as a volunteer will impact future generations.”
+“It is important to be a part of something larger, and I like that my work as a volunteer will impact future generations.”

 Domenico Ciaccio